futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 ```

 Being able to connect to remote machines by just specifying their
-hostnames is convenient and simplies also the R code.
+hostnames is convenient and simplifies also the R code.
 Because of
 this, we recommend setting up also `~/.ssh/config`.